silverstripe/silverstripe-framework/docs/en/topics/module-development.md

 *  [Modules](modules)
 *  [Module Release Process](module-release-process)
 *  [Debugging methods](/topics/debugging)
-*  [URL Variable Tools](/reference/urlvariabletools) - Lists a number of “page options” , “rendering tools” or “special URL variables” that you can use to debug your sapphire applications
+*  [URL Variable Tools](/reference/urlvariabletools) - Lists a number of ���page options��� , ���rendering tools��� or ���special
+URL variables��� that you can use to debug your sapphire applications